Julflips/map-printer-addon/README.md

 Let's go over all the special blocks we need at the restock station.

 #### DumpChest
-The bot will fill this chest with carpets it doesnt need anymore.
+The bot will fill this chest with carpets it doesn't need anymore.
 Make sure you empty it with 2 parallel hoppers/dispensers.

 #### FinishedMapChest
 Pretty self-explanatory.
 The bot will put the maps here.